browserengineering/book/book/visual-effects.md

     structure affects the final image, and how that impacted the CSS specifications, on [David Baron's blog](https://dbaron.org/log/20130306-compositing-blending).

-::: {.print-only}
+::: {.center}
-![A rendered web page is actually the result of stacking and blending a series of different surfaces](im/visual-effects-surfaces.jpg)
+![Figure 4: A rendered web page is actually the result of stacking and blending a series of different surfaces](im/visual-effects-surfaces.jpg)
 :::